kimjune01/kimjune01.github.io/_posts/2016-02-08-view-controller-menu.md

 }
 {% endhighlight %}

-If your view controller needs instances of objects from server, try using [fake objects](https://www.wikiwand.com/en/Mock_object) with [decoupling viewController](/decoupling-a-viewcontroller)
+If your view controller needs instances of objects from server, try using [fake objects](https://www.wikiwand.com/en/Mock_object) with [Decoupling ViewController](/decoupling-a-viewcontroller)

 ***